oktadev/okta-blog/_source/_posts/2018-05-24-what-is-the-oauth2-implicit-grant-type.md

 * [Token Authentication in ASP.NET Core 2.0 - A Complete Guide](/blog/2018/03/23/token-authentication-aspnetcore-complete-guide)
 * [Secure your SPA with Spring Boot and OAuth](/blog/2017/10/27/secure-spa-spring-boot-oauth)

 Or hit up [Okta's OIDC/OAuth 2.0 API](/docs/api/resources/oidc) for specific information on how we support OAuth.
 And as always, follow us on Twitter [@oktadev](https://twitter.com/oktadev) for more great content.
+We've also recently built a new [security site](https://sec.okta.com/) where we're publishing lots of other information like this, so please check it out if that's up your alley.